incubyte/incubyte.github.io/content/blog/monnai-case-study.md

-card_1_title="Taking Mental Healthcare Solution Global" card_1_desc="Making Mental Healthcare Accessible by Expanding the Solution Globally and Providing a Personalized Customer Experience" card_1_slug="global-case-study/" card_2_title="A Centralized System for a Leading Consumer Lending Bank" card_2_desc="Reinventing global consumer insights for fintech" card_2_slug="finance-case-study/"
+card_1_title="Taking Mental Healthcare Solution Global" card_1_desc="Making Mental Healthcare Accessible by Expanding the Solution Globally and Providing a Personalized Customer Experience" card_1_slug="global-case-study/" card_2_title="Modernizing A Legacy System: Build And Deployment" card_2_desc="Streamlining Expense Tracking Process by Modernizing a Solution for a US-Based Expense Management Solution Provider" card_2_slug="build-deployment-case-study/"
 +++

-Reinventing global consumer insights for fintech.
+Reinventing Global Consumer Insights for Fintech.

 The fintech market size stood at USD 112.5 billion in the year 2021.
 Yet, consumer data used for decision-making remain outdated and fragmented.
 Most provide limited data points and do not even work across countries and continents.